rayokamoto/cabinet/docs/features.md

 # Features
 This is an overview of the features that are currently available.
-#### *Disclaimer: Note that features can be added, revised, or removed at any time as this is in active development*
+#### *Disclaimer: Note that features may be added, revised, or removed at any time as this is in active development*

 <br>